Understand Your Asthma Medication

 Severe Asthma Treatments

 For more severe forms of asthma that are not well-controlled with standard therapy, there are several approved medicines now available.
-Research has helped to identify different types of airway inflammation in asthma such as allergic (atopic) and eosinophilic asthma (eosinophils are a type of while blood cell associated with allergies).
+Research has helped to identify different types of airway inflammation in asthma such as allergic (atopic) and eosinophilic asthma (eosinophils are a type of white blood cell associated with allergies).
 Studies have found targeted therapies for each of these subgroups (or phenotypes) in asthma.
 These medicines are administered in your doctor’s office once a month by either a shot or IV.

 People with asthma can have flare-ups that may be caused by bacterial or viral infections.
 Your doctor may want you to have a prescription for an antibiotic or an anti-viral that you keep on hand.
 You will be instructed to have this prescription filled if you have an infection coming on.